ligato/vpp-agent/README.md

 The VPP Agent is basically a set of VPP-specific plugins that use the CN-Infra platform to interact with other services / microservices in the cloud (e.g. a KV data store, messaging, log warehouse, etc.).
-The VPP Agent provides a model-driven, high-level API to VPP functionality.
-Clients that consume this API may be external (via REST or gRPC API, Etcd or a message bus), or other other App/Extension plugins in a larger CN-Infra based application/VNF.
+The VPP Agent exposes VPP functionality to client apps via a higher-level model-driven API.
+Clients that consume this API may be either external (connecting to the VPP Agent via REST, gRPC API, Etcd or message bus transport), or local Apps and/or Extension plugins running on the same CN-Infra platform in the same Linux process.

 The VNF Agent architecture is shown in the following figure: